softwareguru/beam-summit-website/content/sessions/c07s-large-scale-streaming-infrastructure.md

 slot: 07
 ---

 Cortex Data Lake collects, transforms and integrates your enterprise’s security data to enable Palo Alto Networks solutions.
 We build streaming infrastructure for our customers.
-I will share share our infrastructure and experience while building that infr
+I will share share our architecture and experience while building that infrastructure.